conda/governance/README.md

 The Steering Council and the Project Teams have different roles and different motivations. conda governance aims to impose just enough oversight of Project Team procedures to ensure that membership and voting are indeed open and fair.

-Voting policies and procedures in [Community projects](#community-projects) are established by each Project Team, subject to oversight by the Steering Council.
-That oversight includes these requirements.

 ### Community Project Teams must be open to qualifies new members

 Community projects must be open to new members who demonstrate their capability and interest in the project through working with the project as a contributor first.
 If an application to join a Community project is rejected, the person can appeal to the Steering Council.
 If the rejected person can prove that they in fact meet the criteria for becoming a Project Team member and that they were rejected for inappropriate reasons, including their funding source, then the rejection will be overturned.

-*There is still a worst case:* A project may join as a Community Project, but in fact not be committed to open source principles.
+It is possible that a project joins as a Community Project, but in fact not be committed to open source principles.
 If they consistently reject qualified “outside” applicants for Project Team membership, then Steering Council review could lead to a gradual shift in Project Team membership, and causing the original team members to leave.

-We minimize the chance of this happening by clearly communicating requirements for Community Projects when considering a new project.
+We minimize the chance of this happening by clearly communicating requirements for Community Projects when bringing in a new project.

-Note that [Federated projects](#federated-projects) are not required to be open to new membership.
+Note that [Federated](#federated-projects) and [Incubator](#incubation) projects are not required to be open to new membership.

-### Community Project Teams must has at least one Steering Council member

-Every project team must have a non-provisional member of the Steering Council on the Project team.

-Note that Community Project Teams do not have the concept of provisional members.
-Every one on these teams has a demonstrated record of contributing to that project.

 ## Voting